 In a celebration exuding energy and excitement the Black Catholic community affirmed that Black Catholic history is U.S. history during the Diocese of Baton Rouge African American Mass Nov.
 4 at St. Gerard Majella Church in Baton Rouge.

 Deacon Natale Garofalo led an All Saints Day prayer service Nov.
 1 at Rose Memorial Park Cemetery in Hammond.
 Although typically considered a tradition of the Roman Catholic Church, Garofalo said, “This is not a Catholic thing.
 It is a Christian thing.
 There is but one God.”
 Photos provided by Richard Meek | The Hammond Daily Star

 On Oct.
 26, early guests began lining up under fair skies for lunch outside of the St. Vincent de Paul Dining Room in Baton Rouge for lunch.
 Just around the corner from them a group of people prayed and prepared to “put two feet of love into action” by affirming their dignity by serving them.

-Church parishes of the Diocese of Baton Rouge commemorated All Saint Day on Nov.
-1 with prayer services in cemeteries and the blessing of the graves.
-One of those was at St. Joseph Cemetery in Baton Rouge.
-Father Cary Bani, pastor of St. Joseph Cathedral in Baton Rouge, led the prayer service and blessed the graves.
-Photo by Debbie Shelley | The Catholic Commentator
+As churches in the Diocese of Baton Rouge commemorated All Saints' Day on Nov.
+1 they honored and remembered the dead through the blessing of the graves.
+At St. Joseph Cemetery, a prayer service was held and Father Cary Bani, pastor of St. Joseph Cathedral in Baton Rouge, blessed the graves and visited and blessed individual graves at the request of the deceased’s loved ones.
+Photos by Debbie Shelley | The Catholic Commentator